 Monday - Friday

-The Saint Paul Emergency Medical Services (EMS) Academy is an intensive, tuition-free emergency medical technician (EMT) certification and firefighter awareness program designed for low-income, diverse Saint Paul youth between the ages of 18-30 (in the summer, the age range is 18-24).
+The Saint Paul Emergency Medical Services (EMS) Academy is an intensive, tuition-free emergency medical technician (EMT) certification and firefighter awareness program designed for low-income, minority, and women youth of Saint Paul youth between the ages of 18-30 (in the summer, the age range is 18-24).

-Admitted participants earn an hourly wage during the training, which lasts 240-hours over 10-14 weeks.
-Recruitment is targeted to low-income youth of diverse ethnicity, linguistic ability, and women, with the goal of building an EMS workforce reflective of Saint Paul’s communities.
+Participants earn an hourly wage during the training, which lasts 240 hours over 10-14 weeks.
+Recruitment is targeted to youth of diverse ethnicity, linguistic ability, and cultural experience, with the goal of building an EMS workforce reflective of Saint Paul’s communities.

-The EMS Academy is a collaboration by the Saint Paul Department of Human Rights and Equal Economic Opportunity (HREEO), the Saint Paul Fire Department (SPFD), Saint Paul Parks and Recreation Youth Job Corps (YJC), Saint Paul Public Schools (SPPS) Hubbs Center, and Community Action Partnership of Ramsey and Washington Counties (CAPRW).
+The EMS Academy is a collaboration between the Saint Paul Department of Human Rights and Equal Economic Opportunity (HREEO), the Saint Paul Fire Department (SPFD), Saint Paul Parks and Recreation Youth Job Corps (YJC), Saint Paul Public Schools (SPPS) Hubbs Center, and Community Action Partnership of Ramsey and Washington Counties (CAPRW).